 A good book can take your kids to places they’ve never even imagined.
 They’ll get to sail the ocean and climb a mountain, and everything in between.
 Not only will they get to visit strange new places, they’ll also meet new people and experience different cultures.
 They’ll have the opportunity to walk a mile in someone else’s shoes.

 I’ll never forget the first time my youngest daughter experienced empathy.
 She was about 18 months old, and I was reading Goodnight Gorilla to her every night, five or six times, before bed.
 She hated being in her bed, and really struggled staying asleep on her own.
-More often than not, she ended up being brought to our bed because we just could not (trust me, we tried all the methods and we tried them *long enough*.)
-One night as I read her the story again (for the umpteenth time).
-All the sudden, she gasped out “Me!” !!!
+More often than not, she ended up being brought to our bed because we just could not (trust me, we tried all the methods and we tried them *long enough*).
+One night as I read her the story again (for the umpteenth time), all of a sudden, she gasped out “Me!”
 “I’m the gorilla!”
 It was an AHA moment for her, and it resulted in her deepest empathy for all of those poor animals being tucked back into their zoo cages (aka baby cribs in her mind) each night.

 Studies have shown that getting lost in a story, especially literary fiction, increases feelings of empathy.
 Your child will learn how to view life from different perspectives and be more understanding of people who think differently than they do.